Test in production without watermarks.

 Private htmlProvider As HtmlFormatProvider = New Telerik.Windows.Documents.Flow.FormatProviders.Html.HtmlFormatProvider()

-' Create a document instance from the content.
+' Create a document instance from the content of an HTML file.

 Private document As RadFlowDocument = htmlProvider.Import(File.ReadAllText("C:\HTML Website\website\index.html"))